MarkXA/nidevconf/content/volunteers.md

 Ensuring a physically, emotionally and mentally safe environment is maintained.
 Harassment, bullying &amp; abuse.
 Creche, P-T parking and childcare provisions.

-#### Exhibitors, Venue &amp; Catering (Martin)
+#### Exhibitors, Venue, Waste &amp; Catering (Martin)

 Addressing needs of exhibitors, and use of the Atrium space.
 Ensuring adequate supply of food, hot drinks, water, crockery and utensils.

 #### Equipment, AV &amp; Photography (May)

+Projectors, cabling and equipment.
+Please check with May before moving or folding any AV or photography equipment.

-#### After-Party (Phil)
+#### Volunteer Coordination &amp; After-Party (Phil)

-Handling complications with projectors, or other electronic equipment.
-Resolving persistent WiFi or other connectivity issues.
 Ensuring the after-party food, drink, tokens and venue work correctly.

 #### Speakers (Art)

 Ensuring any specific speaker needs or challenges are addressed.
+Resolving persistent speaker WiFi or other connectivity issues.
 Contingency for missing or unavailable speakers.
 Reference point for linking-up speakers and rooms/MCs.

+### Communications & Information (Zoe)

+Ticketing, social media, signage, registration and information.

 ### Talk Room